huntdatacenter/docs/docs/do-science/hunt-workbench/getting-started/README.md

 ## Tooling

-Read more about the tools before diving into work:
+Read more about the tools that you plan to use:
 - [Python](/do-science/hunt-workbench/getting-started/python)
 - [RStudio](/do-science/hunt-workbench/getting-started/rstudio)
 - [MATLAB](/do-science/hunt-workbench/getting-started/matlab)